First Friends Social Skills Program

 Building meaningful Connections

-First Friends is a social skills program for children ages three to six who need help with joining play, establising and maintaining friendships, and participating in group activities.
+First Friends is a social skills program for children ages three to six who need help with joining play, establishing and maintaining friendships, and participating in group activities.

-The morning program, led by the Lucy Daniels School’s Early School director and a pediatric occupational therapist, meets once per week over a period of 8 weeks.
+The program meets once per week over a period of six weeks.
 In each session, children have opportunities to participate in a range of social experiences, from cooperative play to group activities, with a focus on the social and emotional skills necessary for joining and being a member of a group.
 The program includes a parent orientation session prior to the start of the social skills group and parent participation in some of the sessions, depending on the social and emotional needs of the child.
-Parents may request an optional school observation of their child in his/her current school or group setting.
-A complimentary occupational therapy screening is included as a part of the First Friends program.
+Parents may request an optional school observation of their child in his/her current school or group setting prior to the start of the social skills group.

 Areas of Focus